Nomas-X/AET_Factions/README.md

 2. Once the faction and groups are generated, find the `name` field in them where you palced your faction name and modify it to include the mission name and remove underscores.
 For example `name="hombre"` becomes `name="Altian Rebels - Athena's Shield".

 3. You are allowed to modify your factions if you know what you're doing, [this link](https://community.bistudio.com/wiki/Arma_3:_Characters_And_Gear_Encoding_Guide#Backpack_Configuration) for example shows how to handle inventories of vehicles.

+4. Make sure to add `skipWhenMissingDependencies = 1;` to the CfgPatches at the start of the config file of each addon.